Machine Gun Kelly's Nail Brand Is A Little Wild

 More to the point, Baker views his nails as a medium for disruptive art — like ten small-size canvases to splatter paint.
 "When I do my nails, that's me wearing my own thoughts and making a statement," he explains.
-"To me, polish is not just a color, it's an intention.
-Every color has a purpose."
+"To me, polish is not just a colour, it's an intention.
+Every colour has a purpose."

 Advertisement